googlesamples/assistant-sdk-python/google-assistant-library/README.rst

 It is part of the `Google Assistant SDK`_.

 It includes the following features:
-- "Ok Google" or "Hey Google" hotword detection.
+- "Ok Google" or "Hey Google" hotword detection
-- Audio recording.
+- Audio recording
-- Assistant response playback.
+- Assistant response playback
-- Timer and alarm features.
+- Timer and alarm features
-- Volume ducking and control.
+- Volume ducking and control
-- Conversation state management.
+- Conversation state management

-See `Getting Started Guide for Raspberry Pi`_ for a step by step guide on how to get started with the library on Raspberry Pi 3.
+See `Getting Started with the Raspberry Pi and Python`_ for a step by step guide on how to get started with the library on Raspberry Pi 3.

 Supported configuration
 -----------------------

 - Python ``>= 3.4``
 - Architecture: ``linux-arm7l``

 Installing
 ----------